-1. Indicators: Regular Procedure: Personal Interview Is a personal interview of the asylum seeker in most cases conducted in practice in the regular procedure? ❖ If so, are interpreters available in practice, for interviews?
-Yes □ No 2.
+1. Indicators: Regular Procedure: Personal Interview Is a personal interview of the asylum seeker in most cases conducted in practice in the regular procedure? ❖ If so, are interpreters available in practice, for interviews? ☑ Yes ☐ No 2.
 In the regular procedure, is the interview conducted by the authority responsible for taking the decision?
-3. Are interviews conducted through video conferencing? ☐ Frequently ☒ Rarely ☐ Never
+3. Are interviews conducted through video conferencing? ☐ Frequently ☒ Rarely ☐ Never 4.
+Can the asylum seeker request the interviewer and the interpreter to be of a specific gender?
+Yes No ❖ If so, is this applied in practice, for interviews?
+Yes □ No

 The Ceseda provides for systematic personal interviews of applicants.
-There are two legal grounds for omitting a personal interview:99
+There are two legal grounds for omitting a personal interview: 116